davidmfinol/davidmfinol.github.io/gameci-3_linux.md

 {% endraw %}
 {% endhighlight %}

-Most of this job matrix should be self-explanatory after reading [the GameCI Builder docs](https://game.ci/docs/github/builder), but I'll provide some additional details for each target platform below.
+Most of this job matrix should be self-explanatory after reading [the GameCI Builder docs](https://game.ci/docs/github/builder), but you can find some additional details for each target platform below.

 ### Android